CCGL9070 Global Issues

 On completing the course, students will be able to:

-1. Demonstrate a city-scale perspective of society and an integrative understanding of city-making.
+1. Demonstrate a city-scale perspective of society and an integrative and historical understanding of city-making in terms of urban form, governance, and culture and society.

-2. Navigate through traditions and innovations, and similarities and differences among diverse urban societies.
+2. Navigate through traditions and innovations, and similarities and differences among diverse urban societies in the historical periods covered in the course.

-3. Demonstrate an understanding of participation in city-making on international, regional, and local levels.
+3. Demonstrate an understanding of city-making on international, regional, and local levels.

 4. Demonstrate skills related to creativity, communication, and teamwork in order to improve the quality of urban living for themselves and others.